Test Configuration Reference

 occurring) known issues.

-Automatic Retries
+Automatic Retries (Container Tests Only)

-The test runner automatically retries tests that fail with certain transient infrastructure errors.
+The container test runner automatically retries tests that fail with certain transient infrastructure errors.
 This helps avoid false test failures caused by temporary issues with external services like container registries or network problems.

 Retry Behavior: